Foetal Alcohol Spectrum Disorder (FASD)

 Activities conducted include:

-- FASD training package developed for NDMBS sites
+- FASD training package developed for NDMBS sites; and

 - Train-the-trainer workshops delivered to participating NDMBS sites across the country.